faizanah/install-letsencrypt-free-ssl/README.md

 - Enable HTTP Strict Transport Security (HSTS)

-    The Strict Transport Security safeguards TLS by not allowing any insecure communication with the websites that use it.

     Enable HSTS in by using the option as shown below
     ```
     add_header Strict-Transport-Security "max-age=31536000; includeSubdomains";
     ```
 - Diffie-Hellman Ephemeral algorithm

-    The Diffie-Hellman algorithm is a way of generating a shared secret between two parties in such a way that the secret cannot be seen by observing the communication.

     Generate a strong DHE parameter using the command below.
     ```